noranda/health-it-articles/README.md

 # Health IT Articles

 An [open source list] of health IT articles.
+To [subscribe] to this list, you will need a [GitHub] account.

 ### Use git to make changes